-Of all the stories crystalised in rock and pop mythos, Joy Division’s chapter is certainly the most read.
+Of all the stories crystalized in rock and pop mythos, Joy Division’s chapter is certainly the most read.
 Not only is the often told too-soon tragedy of Ian Curtis’ suicide one of the most potent examples of lost genius, but the era of Factory Records and the Hacienda make their environment as much a character as the band themselves.
-It’s this fabric of incident, circumstance and music that have inspired decades of retellings, conspiracy theories and even grave robbers.
+It’s this fabric of incident, circumstance, and music that have inspired decades of retellings, conspiracy theories, and even grave robbers.

 We caught up with Stephen Morris, drummer for both Joy Division and New Order, to talk about how that feels.
-Morris was far from gloomy about the past, remembering his band as a “bunch of happy-go-lucky lads”, and seemed warm and reflective about their early days.
-But he also acknowledged the complicated questions left lingering when memory gets confused with legend - the task of qualifying fact, fiction, and everything in between.
+Morris was far from gloomy about the past, remembering his band as a “bunch of happy-go-lucky lads,” and seemed warm and reflective about their early days.
+But he also acknowledged the complicated questions left hanging around when memory gets confused with legend—the task of qualifying fact, fiction, and everything in between.

 Noisey: Hi Stephen.
 So, apart from the obvious shit hot output and era-bottling sound, why do you think people are so enduringly fascinated by the Joy Division story?

-What is it like seeing a chapter of your life mythologised into films and documentaries?
+What is it like seeing a chapter of your life mythologized into films and documentaries?